NoroffFEU/social-media-client/README.md

 The following workflows/hooks are required:

-Project is configured to run Prettier on commit
+Project is configured to run Prettier on commit: Done

 Project is configured to run ESLint on commit